aedart/scaffold/docs/source/create_scaffolds/location.rst

 The :code:`*.scaffold.php` file is covered in the upcoming chapters.
 For now, you just need to ensure that it is located in the project's root directory, at the same level as your :code:`composer.json`.

-The reason why the scaffold configuration file (:code:`*.scaffold.php`) need to be located here, is due to the indexing performed by the application.
-By default, it will search for scaffold files inside the local vendor directory, searching each package's root directory only!
+The reason why the scaffold configuration file (:code:`*.scaffold.php`) needs to be located here, is due to the indexing performed by the application.
+By default, it will search for scaffolds inside the local vendor directory, searching each package's root directory only!